 Contact an Experienced Long Island Divorce Mediator and Collaborative Law Attorney for a Free Consultation

-The Law Office of Robert E. Hornberger, Esq., P.C. is experienced both in Collaborative Divorce and Divorce Mediation.
+The Law Office of Hornberger Verbitsky, P.C. is experienced both in Collaborative Divorce and Divorce Mediation.
 Mr. Hornberger can take you step by step through both processes and provide you with insight about which may be the best option for you.
 Contact us at 631-923-1910 for a free consultation about your divorce.

 Download our Free New York Divorce Guide